maargenton/go-cli/README.md

 - `Complete(opt *option.T, partial string) []option.Description`, if defined,
   let the command override the list of suggestions offered during completion of an option or an argument.
-By default, the completion mechanism emulates the default behavior of bash completion and suggests any matching local file
+By default, the completion mechanism emulates the default behavior of bash completion and suggests matching local files.

 ### Completion support